5gucl-idrbt/Openstack-Devstack/README.md

 ## Instance creation

-First you need to download an image and it should be .img file In order to customise the image:
+First you need to download an image and it should be .img file

+If it is ubuntu image we need to customise the image:
 ```
 rm -f vm_0001-focal-server-cloudimg-amd64.qcow2
 qemu-img create -f qcow2 -F qcow2 -b focal-server-cloudimg-amd64.img  vm_0001-focal-server-cloudimg-amd64.qcow2 20G